IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 Clients will act as a Care Services Selective Consumer to search the Health Worker Registry content.
-Figure 4.1.1-1 shows a Health Management Information System (HMIS) and a Mobile App querying the Health Worker Registry using ITI-90.
+Figure 4.1.1-1 shows a Health Management Information System (HMIS) and a Mobile App querying the Health Worker Registry using Find Matching Care Services \[ITI-90\].

 ![](.//media/simple-practitioner-services.png)